Tulane University Logo

 Tulane University LogoTulane University Logo PNG

-The Tulane University logo and seal were created in different eras, but they share a central element – a heraldic shield.
-The emblem has a complex, intricate shape and serves as the basis for the monogram of the letters “TU.”
+The Tulane University logo and seal were created in different eras but share a central element – a heraldic shield.
+The emblem has a complex, intricate shape and is the basis for the monogram of the letters “TU.”
 On the seal, there is a triangular shield depicting symbols of New Orleans and the state of Louisiana.

 Tulane University: Brand overview